LibrariesHacked/england-librarydata/about.md

 | Latitude/Northing | From the UPRN, the Y co-ordinate of the library. |
 | UPRN address | From the UPRN, the full postal address for the library. |
 | UPRN postcode | From the UPRN, the postcode for the library. |

-## Other library open data

-For a great introduction to libraries open data please do look at [Newcastle Libraries open data](https://www.newcastle.gov.uk/your-council-and-democracy/open-data-and-access-information/open-data/data-sets/libraries-data-sets) and hack events.